Huska69/Grade-calculating-problem/README.md

 # Grade-calculating-problem
-CSIE25460 /Programming Language and Compilers/ Programming Languages Track:
+CSIE25460 /Programming Language and Compilers/ \n Programming Languages Track:
 Practice on programming the same two exercisesin 5 different programming languages:
 Java, Python, R, ML, and Prolog.
 You may integrate the two programming exercises (A and B in the following) into one program for each programming language.